-When I first started researching walkers for dad, we were curious if either Medicare or Medicaid would cover some (maybe even all) of the cost.
-The idea of getting a nice rollator for free did sound pretty good, let me tell you!
-In this post I’m going to share with you exactly what I discovered.
+Does Medicare or Medicaid cover the cost of walkers?
+The idea of getting a nice for free does sound pretty good, let me tell you!
+In this post we’re going to share with you exactly what we discovered.

 YES, Both Medicare and Medicaid do cover walkers and rollators, with a few caveats.
 They will cover Durable Medical Equipment (DME) that is deemed medically necessary, has been prescribed by a doctor, and is cost effective.